albavolta/albavolta.github.io/README.md

 >
 > Written: 25th June 2022

-**About Me:** Currently a year 2 Economics undergraduate, my interests are broad and the scope of this blog reflects this eclecticness.
+**About Me:** Currently a year 2 Economics undergraduate, my interests are broad and the scope of this blog reflects this eclecticism.
 While my primordial interest lies in economics and finance, I am equally fascinated by the various fields of social sciences and humanities.
 In my free time I enjoy immersing myself in artistic endeavours like film appreciation and dance.